awsdocs/aws-cdk-guide/v2/home.md

 ## Example of the AWS CDK<a name="home-example"></a>

 The following is an example of using the AWS CDK Constructs Library to create an Amazon Elastic Container Service \(Amazon ECS\) service with AWS Fargate \(Fargate\) launch type\.
-For more details of this example, see [Creating an AWS Fargate service using the AWS CDK](ecs_example.md)\.
+For more details of this example, see [Example: Create an AWS Fargate service using the AWS CDK](ecs_example.md)\.

 ------
 #### [ TypeScript ]